NextendoNetwork/mario-golf-super-rush/README.md

 [kinnay/NintendoClients wiki Game Server List](https://github.com/kinnay/NintendoClients/wiki/Game-Server-List)
 or by extracting it directly from the game binary.
 Both were blocked for Golf:

-1. **No wiki entry.** Checked directly (2026-08-28): neither "Golf" nor "Rush" appear anywhere on the Game Server List page.
-2. **No working game dump to extract from.** The base game copy on hand is an `.nsz` with a real, reproducible structural defect — every compressed section's true content starts 28 bytes later than the standard NCZ format expects (confirmed independently against both the reference Python `nsz` tool and LibHac.NSZ, the C# library other tools like NxFileViewer use — not a coincidence or a tool-version quirk), *and* the tail of its largest content file has ~5 blocks with a declared compressed size of 0 (real, small-scale data loss, not a parsing artifact).
-The only NSP on hand otherwise (the 2021 launch update, standalone) has no matching title key available locally, so even LibHac can't decrypt its Program NCA to search it statically.

 So the access key was found the same way MPS's was, not by reading the binary: the DNS-resolve hostname the console asks to resolve when attempting online play (`g211a3f00-lp1.s.n.srv.nintendo.net`) was captured, `sni-router` was pointed at this server for